-A brief guide to the Mental Capacity Act 2005
+Factsheet: A brief guide to the Mental Capacity Act 2005

 Summary

-This factsheet covers the main points of the Mental Capacity Act.
+This factsheet explains the Mental Capacity Act.

 Printing in Large Print

-To print this factsheet in Large Print, scroll to the bottom of the page and select the 'Print Page' link.
+To print this factsheet in Large Print, select the 'Print Page' link.

 In your print settings, increase the Scale (%) setting before printing.
 This may be under 'other' or advanced print settings.